• Skip to primary navigation

 Result of Truncate Thresholding

-Figure 7 : Truncate thresholding (thresh = 127)
+Figure 7 : Truncate Thresholding (thresh = 127)

-4. Threshold to Zero ( type = THRESH_TOZERO )
+4. Threshold to Zero ( THRESH_TOZERO )

-In this kind of thresholding, the destination pixel value is set to the corresponding source pixel value if the source pixel value is greater than the threshold.
-Otherwise, it is set to zero. maxValue is ignored.
+• The destination pixel value is set to the pixel value of the corresponding source , if the source pixel value is greater than the threshold.

 Thresholding rule